Detecting the tidal heating with the generic extreme-mass-ratio inspirals: Conclusion

 \section{Conclusion}

 A key and interesting goal of the EMRI detections is to probe the nature of dark compact objects \cite{Cardoso:2019rvt}.
 Recent studies have developed proposals to distinguish massive horizonless objects based on considerations of tidal heating \cite{Datta:2019euh,Datta:2019epe}, tidal deformability \cite{Pani:2019cyc,DeLuca:2022xlz,Zi:2023pvl} and area quantization \cite{Agullo:2020hxe,Datta:2021row}.
-In this paper we analyzed the detectability of waveforms from the generic EMRIs around the ECOs, then calculated the constraint on the reflectivity parameter with the FIM method.
+In this paper we analyzed the difference of waveforms from the generic EMRIs around the ECOs, then calculated the constraint on the reflectivity parameter with the FIM method.

 Utilizing precise analytic flux formulas derived for Kerr \cite{Sago:2015rpa} and Schwarzschild BHs \cite{Munna:2020juq,Munna:2023vds}, we adapted these formulas in the vicinity of the ECO surface by incorporating a reflectivity parameter, employing the methodology outlined in Ref. \cite{Datta:2019epe}.
-Injecting the modified fluxes into the \texttt{few} model, we computed the EMRI waveforms of the ECOs.
+Injecting the modified fluxes into the \texttt{FEW} model, we computed the EMRI waveforms of the ECOs.
 Then we analyzed the differences of EMRI waveforms from the ECO and the Kerr or Schwarzschild BH spacetime by computing the dephasing and mismatch.
-Our results indicate that one year observation of EMRI by LISA can distinguish the tidal heating corrected signals with a reflectivity as smaller as $|\mathcal{R}|^2\sim10^{-4}$ for the spinning ECO, however, the EMRI signal from the non-spinning ECO can constrain the reflectivity parameter at the level of $|\mathcal{R}|^2\sim5\times 10^{-4}$.
+Our results indicate that one year observation of EMRI by LISA can distinguish the tidal heating corrected signals with a reflectivity as smaller as $|\mathcal{R}|^2\sim10^{-6}$ for the spinning ECO, however, the EMRI signal from the non-spinning ECO can constrain the reflectivity parameter at the level of $|\mathcal{R}|^2\sim5\times 10^{-4}$.
 Finally, we assessed the capability of LISA to constrain the tidal heating effect using the FIM method.
-The measurement accuracy of the reflectivity of the ECOs through LISA observations can achieve a precision on the order of $\mathcal{O}(10^{-4})$.
+The measurement accuracy of the reflectivity of the ECOs through LISA observations can achieve a precision on the order of $\mathcal{O}(10^{-6})$.
 The constraint level is expected to be further enhanced with the incorporation of the orbital eccentricity.
+According to Figs. \ref{fig4:corner} and \ref{fig7:corner}, Note that the reflectivity $|\mathcal{R}|^2$ and the other parameters $(M,a,e_0,p_0,x_I)$ are correlated for the rotating ECO case, the correlations between reflectivity $|\mathcal{R}|^2$ and the other parameters $(M,e_0,p_0)$ are positive for the non-spinning ECO case.
+In summary, the reflectivity of the spinning ECO could be more rigorously constrained using eccentric EMRI signals compared to the non-spinning ECO case.